yuchao1995/yuchao1995.github.io/index.md

 ## Updates

 * 7/22/23 My poster made it to OHBM2023!
-This was a DTI case study that followed up on a behavioral study I did in 2020 - wonderful to explore the brain-behavior correlations of TMS effects.
+This was a DTI case study where we found unique white matter tracts between right pars triangularis (TMS site) to motor areas that could explain unexpected TMS network effects.

 * 2/21/23 Our pilot TMS/modeling project on brain shift with position change received great feedback during the mini-symposium at [5th International Brain Stimulatiion Conference](https://www.elsevier.com/events/conferences/international-brain-stimulation-conference/about)!
 Unfortunately I couldn't make it to Portugal in person.